Archive for the ‘Whitsett News’ Category

 As we begin a new year, I want to thank all who read Whitticisms, Charamongarden and Missionsouthpacific.
 Very special thanks to all who have commented pro or con.
 May 2008 be a great year and may God bless us…every one!

-Posted in Blogs & Blogging, Garlic and Onions, Religion, South Pacific, Vegetable Gardening, Whitsett News, Writing | No Comments »
+Filed under Blogs & Blogging, Garlic and Onions, Religion, South Pacific, Uncategorized, Vegetable Gardening, Whitsett News, Writing

 The best-laid schemes o’ mice an ‘men